learn-co-curriculum/react-hooks-what-is-react/README.md

 React is more than JSX and components - React has a lot going on under the hood.
 Just to briefly touch on some of the cool features, React includes:

-- a **virtual DOM** that allows for fast, efficient content rendering.
+- a **virtual DOM**, that allows for fast, efficient, content rendering.
 Great for highly interactive apps
 - a **declarative writing** structure, allowing you to simply express how your app should look and let React handle updates and underlying data changes
-- **Babel** an included transpiler that converts modern JavaScript and custom code like JSX into more widely compatible JavaScript
+- **Babel**: an included transpiler that converts modern JavaScript and custom code like JSX into more widely compatible JavaScript
-- **Webpack**, a 'bundler' that takes all our work, along with any required dependency code, and packages it all up in a single, transferrable bundle
+- **Webpack**: a 'bundler' that takes all our work, along with any required dependency code, and packages it all up in a single, transferrable bundle
 - Built in ESLint functionality to help improve our code